-That, in fact, was a major problem with liberalism and why it failed.
+The lack of accounting for the fact that humans, on the whole, do not try to live exceptionally moral lives and are content to pursue their felicities was a major problem with liberalism and why it failed.
 Liberalism is, as consumeristic and capitalistic as it may be, very philosophically ascetic.
 Its origins in English Congregationalism and Protestant individualism from the 16th and 17th centuries were amost Amish attempts at an austere utopia.
 Liberalism is the idea that a free people can live together because they are mostly good.
 Locke’s deontological philosophizing envisioned an Aristotelian “Fraternity of the Polis” in the form of a universalized English Congregationalist parish.
-Not much thought was put into the philosophical bouncers and when they were finally needed, there was nothing.
+Not much thought was put into the philosophical bouncers since good people don’t need them and when they were finally needed, there was nothing.
 People aren’t good.

 There are a lot of alienated, lonely, and afraid people and no philosophical answers for them and the ascetic answer of rejecting lust and living free of attachment, that everyone should endeavor to engage in unconditional agape with everyone, and that a kinship of all humans should be pursued isn’t going to help.
 This is not to say it is not a desirable goal, for the most part, but if the average human will burn a non-abusive ex in effigy and commence a lifelong grudge over things that petty, the average human is incapable of agape of any degree.
 Locke concerned himself with property and personal rights but he provides no guidance for how society should accomodate the socially marginalized.
 If people are mostly good, there is no need to ideate on the nuances of human kindness.
 Nor have the derivations of Locke done that in any more than a purely material way in that they focus on material deprivation and not social oppression.